ClassicRevive/Roulette-Analysis-James-Bond-Strategy/README.md

 - D'Alembert Strategy
 - Martingale

-This was a project completed as part of my MSc in Statistics at the London School of Economics and was completed in partnership with fellow classmates who are credited on the full report.
+This was a project completed as part of my MSc in Statistics at the London School of Economics and was completed in partnership with fellow classmates who are credited in [Roulette_Strategy_Report](Roulette_Strategy_Report.pdf).
 The bulk of my work was on the James Bond Strategy, as well as codebase contributions, and data visualizations.

 Code implementation is done in R.